SubleXBle/Fail2Ban-Report/README.md

 ## 🆕 What's New in V 0.5.0

 > This Versions new Features are:
->  -  Multiserver Support with Sync Backend
+>  -  Multiserver Support with HTTPS-Sync Backend
->  -  Authentication with User Roles
+>  -  Authentication with User Roles (admin-Role is set - viewer is like guest for now)

 ⚙️ Backend